Pandiyarajk/Pico-100BASE-TX/README.md

 Each 4-bit nibble is encoded using the [4B5B](https://en.wikipedia.org/wiki/4B5B) line code resulting in 5 bits.
 Special 5-bit symbols J, K as well as T and R are reserved to signal the start and end of an Ethernet frame, furthermore there is an idle symbol consisting of all ones.
 For efficiency purposes, we use a LUT with 256 entries, containing two 4B5B symbols per entry.
 This allows to encode each byte of the Ethernet frame with only one access into the table.

+### Checksum calculation

+The Ethernet FCS (Frame Check Sequence) is calculated by using the DMA CRC sniffer in CRC32 mode, the (optional) UDP checksum also uses the DMA sniffer in sum mode.

 ### Additional notes